 • What is the Vision and Mission of WNL Network Training Academy?

-To deliver the accredited highest quality training with applicable academic knowledge and practical leadership skills to the Church leaders, counsellors, and pastors throughout South Africa and across the borders
+To deliver the accredited highest quality training with applicable academic knowledge and practical leadership skills to the Church leaders, counselors, and pastors throughout South Africa and across the borders.

-To become a World Class institution providing accredited value-driven, and personally transformative training to the Christian leaders, Counsellors and Pastors to change the society, through proclaiming the Gospel of Jesus Christ.
+To become a World Class institution providing accredited value-driven, and personally transformative training to the Christian leaders, Counselors and Pastors to change the society, through proclaiming the Gospel of Jesus Christ.

 • What is the registration and Accreditation status of WNL Network Training Academy?